 Whilst the brightness and colour temperature of light is incredibly important, what about the decor style?
 Traditional Victorian hallways in the UK boast high ceilings and often narrow hallways that demand good lighting.

-Let’s explore some Victorian Hallway ceiling lights and how to maximise the space, and natural light you do have.
+Let’s explore some of the best Victorian Hallway lighting ideas and how to maximise the space, and natural light you do have.

 Layering lighting is something that is key to creating flexibility and control over your lighting scheme.
 There will be times that you don’t want the full brightness of a ceiling light, but you still need to soft mood lighting during the evening, and the morning.